-Dolomite Camp is nestled in the dolomite outcrops in the vast western area of the Etosha National Park, offering clients an intimate experience in one of the most scenic areas of the park, an area where previously endangered species like the Black Rhinoceros and Black-Faced Impala have been successfully bred.
+Dolomite Camp is nestled in the dolomite outcrops in the vast western area of the Etosha National Park.
+Dolomite Camp offers its clients an intimate experience in one of the most scenic areas of the park, an area where previously endangered species like the Black Rhinoceros and Black-Faced Impala have been successfully bred.

 The camp consists of a spacious reception, lounge, bar and restaurant area – offering crimson sunrise and sunset views over the surrounding savannah.
 From this point, a walkway leads to thatched, En-suite chalets of which two are deluxe chalets with own plunge pools – nestled amongst the rocky outcrops, providing privacy and dramatic and panoramic landscape views.